What is biodiesel?

 Biodiesel is a renewable fuel derived from vegetable oil or animal fats that can be added to conventional diesel to create a blend or used on its own.

 All of today’s diesel vehicles can use up to 5 percent biodiesel (“B5”), which is blended into conventional diesel under the specifications governing diesel fuel (ASTM specifications).
+On average, biodiesel accounted for about 3% of diesel in 2015.

 Global warming and biodiesel: it depends